wrongbyte-lab/cf/README.md

 Another interesting flag is the `allow-unauthenticated`.
 Without this flag, we would only be able to invoke our function if we made a request using a token from an account that has the `roles/cloudfunction.functions.invoker` permission.

 **Note:** to successfully use this flag, you need to have the `cloudfunctions.functions.setIamPolicy` permission, since what `--allow-unauthenticated` does is basically to set a IAM policy for your cloud function, enabling allUsers to invoke it.

+So, to deploy, we run `./deploy.sh`.
+In the output of the commands, you'll se the URL that GCP assigned to your function.

+Go to it using your browser, and you'll be able to see "Hello World" printed in your screen.